alokkik/blog/index.md

 Above infographic evince an economical bowling of indian team.

-Although indian batting and bowling looks impressive on the graphs, pakistan team statistics looks promising too.
+Although indian batting and bowling looks impressive on the graphs, opponent stats looks promising too.

+### Procuring superpower "The prediction model"

+Without further ado, lets initiate with the due process of building a prediction model.
+The data we have not just had coarse but granular features as well.
+Coarse feature helps more